Ganeshmore99/Exploratory-Data-Analysis/README.md

 CustomerID: Unique identifier for each customer <br />
 Gender: Gender of the customer <br />
-SeniorCitizen: Whether the customer is a senior citizen
+SeniorCitizen: Whether the customer is a senior citizen<br />
-Partner: Whether the customer has a partner
+Partner: Whether the customer has a partner<br />
-Dependents: Whether the customer has dependents
+Dependents: Whether the customer has dependents<br />
-Tenure: Number of months the customer has stayed with the company
+Tenure: Number of months the customer has stayed with the company<br />
-PhoneService: Whether the customer has phone service
+PhoneService: Whether the customer has phone service<br />
-MultipleLines: Whether the customer has multiple lines
+MultipleLines: Whether the customer has multiple lines<br />
-InternetService: Type of internet service the customer has
+InternetService: Type of internet service the customer has<br />
-OnlineSecurity: Whether the customer has online security service
+OnlineSecurity: Whether the customer has online security service<br />
-OnlineBackup: Whether the customer has online backup service
+OnlineBackup: Whether the customer has online backup service<br />
-DeviceProtection: Whether the customer has device protection service
+DeviceProtection: Whether the customer has device protection service<br />
-TechSupport: Whether the customer has tech support service
+TechSupport: Whether the customer has tech support service<br />
-StreamingTV: Whether the customer has streaming TV service
+StreamingTV: Whether the customer has streaming TV service<br />
-StreamingMovies: Whether the customer has streaming movies service
+StreamingMovies: Whether the customer has streaming movies service<br />
-Contract: Type of contract the customer has
+Contract: Type of contract the customer has<br />
-PaperlessBilling: Whether the customer uses paperless billing
+PaperlessBilling: Whether the customer uses paperless billing<br />
-PaymentMethod: Method of payment
+PaymentMethod: Method of payment<br />
-MonthlyCharges: Monthly charges for the customer
+MonthlyCharges: Monthly charges for the customer<br />
-TotalCharges: Total charges for the customer
+TotalCharges: Total charges for the customer<br />
-Churn: Whether the customer has churned
+Churn: Whether the customer has churned<br />

 ## Exploratory Data Analysis
 The EDA process involves several steps: